phoebe20200523/Real-time-tweet-analytics/README.md

 # Real-time-tweet-analytics
-Real-time tweet analytics toolkit installed in GCP
+Real-time tweet analytics toolkit installed in Google Cloud

 1. Built a microservice architecture for real-time analytics of movie-related tweets, which has analyzed more than `200k` tweets cumulatively.